otoolej/time_frequency_tracks/README.md

    for neonatal EEG seizure detection based on a representation of pseudo-periodicity."
    Medical Engineering & Physics 34.4 (2012): 437-446.

 4. JM O’ Toole, B Boashash.
-"Time--frequency detection of slowly varying periodic signals with harmonics: methods and performance evaluation."
+"Time–frequency detection of slowly varying periodic signals with harmonics: methods and performance evaluation."
 EURASIP Journal on Advances in Signal Processing, 2011(193797)